 Formed pots are then placed on ware boards and set on racks to dry.
 When the pots reach a “leather hard” stage, excess clay is trimmed away, revealing a more harmonious profile and accentuating the footed base.
 Mugs receive handles.
 Wheel-thrown pots are stamped with the East Fork Makers’ Mark, while jiggered and RAM pressed plates and bowls received this mark during the forming process.

 Up to this point, the process for pots in the East Fork Collection and pots made for the wood kiln by the East Fork Guild have been mostly identical.
 Glazes for both kilns are formulated and mixed exclusively in our workshop using materials mined in North Carolina and the Southeast.

-Pots made for the East Fork Collection are fired exclusively in our gas-burning kiln.
-These pots are fired twice: first in a low-temperature “bisque” firing, and second in a higher temperature “glaze firing”.
-This efficient process results in pots that are consistent in color and quality from firing to firing, allowing us to collaborate with other makers and designers and work with chefs to create uniform, stackable, highly-functional dinnerware for their restaurants.
+After glazing, we fire our pots in a higher temperature (Cone 10) glaze firing.
+Hiring at such a high temperature gives our glazes a vitrified surface and results in pots that are consistent in color and quality from firing to firing, allowing us to collaborate with other makers and designers and to work with chefs to create uniform, stackable, highly-functional dinnerware for their restaurants.

 After a glaze kiln cools, we unload and inspect each pot for flaws before sanding away any roughness on the exposed clay body - typically on rims, foots, and the lower quarters of vases and mugs.
 Pots receive a final rinsing to rid them of any extra clay dust and are left to air dry before they’re packed and shipped to your home sweet homes.